 Lake trout are a transplant (as are the kokanee) to this huge natural lake near Willamette Pass, about an hour and a half’s drive from either Eugene in the Willamette Valley or the Central Oregon city of Bend.

-Odell Lake is open from the fourth Saturday in April through Oct.
-31.
+Odell Lake opens to fishing on the fourth Saturday in April and closes after October 31.

-In addition to the trout limit, anglers may keep 25 kokanee and whitefish of any size.
+In addition to the trout limit, anglers may keep 25 kokanee and any number or size whitefish.

-There is no fishing within 200 feet of Trapper Creek, and all of the lake’s tributary streams are closed to all angling.
+There are marked fishing closure areas near the mouth of Trapper Creek and the outlet of Odell Creek.
+Additionally, all of the lake’s tributary streams are closed to all angling.

 Wind funnels through nearby Willamette Pass and across the expansive surface of Odell Lake, often leading to a pretty good chop by the afternoon.
 The winds chase cautious boaters back to camps and resorts early some days, and larger boats seem more common at Odell than other lakes.